-This project began in 2007 in Moscow, initiated by the Russian chapter of the Women's
+This project began in 2007 in Moscow, initiated by the Russian chapter of the Women's while maintaining an alliance with Germany.

 Federation for World Peace (WFWP), with social dance performances of children between the ages of 9-14 years old at senior citizens' residences and other establishments.